 Leave this amazing-ness over low heat, partially covered for 40 minutes.
 Stir every now and then.

-When about 10 minutes are left, boil your pasta so it’s ready at the same time as the bolognese sauce.
+When about 10 minutes are left, boil your pasta so it’s ready at the same time as the bolognese.
 I like whole wheat linguini and my husband likes quinoa pasta, so we make both.

 I really can’t even describe how delicious this is!

 The flavor is amazing, with a little bit of a kick from the crushed red pepper flakes.
 Slice up a baguette to scoop up the extra sauce, pour a glass of red wine and you have a cozy winter meal.
-And, for a bolognese sauce, this is pretty healthy.
+And, for a bolognese, this is pretty healthy.

 I have a few weeks of winter left to enjoy this before retiring for the summer!